carlislerainey/adv-methods/schedule.md

 * Long, J. Scott.
 1997. *Regression Models for Categorical and Limited Dependent Variables.* Sage Publications.
 Chapter 3.
 [Dropbox]

-**More Specialized Forms**

-* Nagler, Jonathan.
-1994. "[Scobit: An Alternative Estimator to Logit and Probit](http://www.nyu.edu/classes/nbeck/q2/nagler.scobit.pdf)." *American Journal of Political Science* 38: 230-255.
-* King, Gary and Langche Zeng.
-2001. "[Logistic Regression in Rare Events Data](http://gking.harvard.edu/files/0s.pdf)." *Political Analysis* 12: 137-163.
-* Zorn, Christopher.
-2005.
-"A Solution to Separation in Binary Response Models." *Political Analysis* 13: 157-170.
-[Gated](http://pan.oxfordjournals.org/content/13/2/157.full.pdf+html)

-## Week 5: Quantities of Interest, Simulation, and Interaction
+## Sept.
+24: Quantities of Interest, Simulation, and Interaction

 This is the second most important week of the whole semester.